-ESCAPE-pain is a NICE approved, award-winning programme for people with chronic joint pain.
+ESCAPE-pain is an award-winning programme for people with chronic joint pain.
 It achieves fantastic results and saves NHS resources.

 What was the problem?